KingsleyUdegbunam/JavascriptProjects/calculator/README.md

 # CALCULATOR

-This is a basic calculator
+This is a basic calculator.

+Currently, this calculator displays in the console.